Alipsa/journo/README.md

 ## Journo viewer
 The [Journo Viewer](journo-viewer/readme.md) is a simple but powerful gui tool to shorten the report creation lifecycle.
+You need a JDK 17 or higher with javafx bundled to run it (e.g. the Bellsoft Full JDK distribution)

 ## License
 The journo code is licensed under the MIT license.